Ljfernando/MovieRecommendation/README.md

 # Movie Recommendation Program
 This Movie Recommendation program utilizes collaborative filtering to recommend movies the user may enjoy.
 Data used is original data from MovieLens(link below).
-It will ask a user to rate 50 random movies on a scale from 0 to 5 where the 0 value means that the user has not seen the movie.
-The ratings are stored as a vector.
+It will ask the user to rate 50 random movies on a scale from 0 to 5 where the 0 value means that the user has not seen the movie.
+The ratings are then stored as a vector where the remaining movies that were not mentioned will have a rating of 0.
 This vector is then compared to other user’s ratings using two different similarity measurements: Cosine similarity and Jaccard similarity.
 The 5 most similar user vectors are then utilized to recommend up to five different movies which are outputted to the console and as a text file.
 Movies that are recommended must have been rated a 5 by the recorded similar user.
 Two lists of recommended movies are created based on the two different similarity metrics and both lists can then be viewed.

 ### Similarity Metrics
-**Cosine Similarity**:
+***Cosine Similarity:***
 ~~~~~~~~~~~~~~~
 This approach defines the similarity between two users x and y as:
 sim(x,y) = (x . y)/ ||x|| * ||y|| where x and y are vectors and (.) represents the dot product.